Interesting Facts About Jupiter

 Callisto is the most heavily cratered object in the solar system and has a very old, heavily cratered surface that has remained largely unchanged for billions of years.
 It is also believed to have a subsurface ocean of liquid water.

-Jupiter and its Moons Through a Telescope
+Jupiter and Its Moons Through a Telescope

 The four largest moons of Jupiter are so big, you can see them with a pair of binoculars or an amateur telescope (a Dobsonian is best).
-When you look at Jupiter through an astronomical telescope, you will notice 3-4 ‘stars’ surrounding the planet Jupiter, but these are actually Jupiter’s moons!
+When you look at Jupiter through an astronomical telescope, you will notice 3-4 ‘stars’ surrounding the planet Jupiter, but these are actually Jupiter’s moons.

 The moons appear in different positions over time, and it is one of the most incredible things you can see through a telescope eyepiece.
 In the amateur astrophotography image shown below, you can clearly see each of the Galilean moons orbiting Jupiter.
 This is a great example of the view you can expect to see through a telescope.